sora-xor/polkaswap-token-whitelist-config/README.md

     1. "decimals": number of numbers on the right from the decimal point
     1. "icon": icon of the token in SVG
 1. Create a PR into this repository by adding lines to the file, representing your token
-     > If some of the questions in the template are not replied to (except for the optional one), we will not be able to review your request.
+     > If some of the questions in the template are not replied to (except for the optional one), it will not be possible to review your request.